Virgin Media Super Hub 4 Lights

 Dim White Light

-The Hub is on if you are seeing a dimmed white light means that everything is okay and that it is working normally, this means that there is no need to do anything or call support.
-A dim white light on your Virgin Media Hub is good.
+A dimmed white light on the Hub indicates that everything is fine and that the Hub is working normally.
+Therefore, there is no need to call support or do anything else.
+It is good to have a dim white light on your Virgin Media Hub because it means that everything is working as it should.

 When the WPS connection is successful on your Virgin Media router, the light ring will stay solid blue for 20 seconds.
 If the light ring flashes rapidly, it indicates that the WPS connection was unsuccessful and you should try again.

-This means that the Virgin Media Hub is on.
-It is booting up and should be ready in 5 minutes.
+This indicates that the Virgin Media Hub is powering up and will be ready in 5 minutes.

 Understanding Your Router Lights